Seagate/cortx-motr/doc/HLD_of_FOL.rst

 - [R.FOL.VARIABILITY]: FOL supports various system configurations.
 FOL is maintained by every M0 back-end.
 FOL stores enough information to efficiently find modifications to the file system state that has to be propagated through the caching graph, and to construct network-optimal messages carrying these updates.
 A FOL can be maintained in volatile or persistent transactional storage;

 - [R.FOL.LSN]: A FOL record is identified by an LSN.
-There is a compact identifier (LSN, Log Sequence Number) with which a log record can be identified and efficiently located;
+There is a compact identifier (LSN) with which a log record can be identified and efficiently located;

 - [R.FOL.CONSISTENCY]: A FOL record describes a storage operation.
 A FOL record describes a complete storage operation, that is, a change to a storage system state that preserves state consistency;